 They offer two tours.
 The “lite tour” and the boneyard tour.
 The lite shop tour is where you are told there was a very slim to no chance to see anyone famous from the show (even with Dale walking around).
 Whereas on the private “boneyard tour” for $50 for a group of up to six people, you had a “really good” chance of seeing someone from the show.
 Not promising, but you did you have a chance of meeting television royalty on it.
 On the lite tour, there are no photographs allowed, but on the boneyard tour, you can take as many photos as your little camera can handle!

 I opted for the lite tour.
-It’s $5 unless you are military or local, then it’s free (score!).
+It’s $10 unless you are military or a local, then it’s free (score!).
 You are escorted through a shop door and into a walled room in the middle of the shop.
-Windows on three sides give you a chance to look in and follow the process of restoration while your guide is showing you photos of popular items and famous people “You must have seen on the show”.
+Windows on three sides give you a chance to look in and follow the process of restoration while your guide is showing you photos of popular items and famous people on the walls between the windows while informing us that “You must have seen this on the show”.
 The tour takes about ten minutes.
 Want to see some of the items they have restored or are in process of restoring?
 That would require the boneyard tour.

 Rick’s Restoration – The Show